XavierMilhaud/ACI-Python/README.md

-# Actuaries Climate Index Package
+# Actuarial Climate Indices Package

    Currently, the package is organized into different classes, with each class dedicated to a specific component required for the index calculation.
 Further optimization will be done later.
 The source files implementing these classes are located in the aci/ directory.
 The aci.py file is used to calculate the Actuarial Climate Index.
 Refer to the notebooks for detailed usage instructions.